RickBrannan/RickBrannan/README.md

 * **[BiblioNexus](https://biblionexus.org).** This is my full-time gig.
 We're working to eradicate Bible poverty with open source software that helps church-centric teams translate the Bible faster and better.
 * **[Clear Team at Biblica](https://clear.bible).** I work limited part-time hours on contract for Biblica.
 I work on creating and refining existing Greek and Hebrew linguistic data in support of Bible translation.
 Teams (like BiblioNexus) use this data as a foundation for several things.
+* **You.** I have some ability to take on contract work.
+If you're looking for some data wrangling or even some proofing or editing, hit me up.

 ## Other stuff